quotapath/orphic-cypress/README.md

 ## Features

 - [A comprehensive set of examples](https://quotapath.github.io/orphic-cypress/storybook/) for using cypress to test storybook with or without tools given here, including some surprising finds [like how to use composeStories with mdx files](https://quotapath.github.io/orphic-cypress/storybook/?path=/docs/mdx-file-with-external-tests)
-- An automatic cypress component test executor for plain old storybook stories
+- An automatic cypress component test executor for plain old storybook stories, written in typescript or mdx
 - [A series of file syntaxes](#additional-syntaxes) to support `.play` like functionality in story files
 - [Automatic action stubs and spies](#stubbing-actions) with first level cypress support
 - [A typescript transform](#isolated-component-files-transformer) that turns your `stories.tsx` files into cypress test files with just a bit of black magic
 - Tools for turning [storybook addon mock api calls into cypress intercepts](#intercepting-api-requests)
 - General storybook doc utils for building [snippets from storysource](https://quotapath.github.io/orphic-cypress/functions/storybook_story_code.transformSource.html) or to [segment an mdx file](https://quotapath.github.io/orphic-cypress/functions/storybook_segment_mdx.segmentMDX.html) to use in multiple doc locations.
-- A fun syntax for [literate testing](https://quotapath.github.io/orphic-cypress/storybook/?path=/docs/cypressutils-tasks--arbitrary-task#literate-testing)
+- When taken to the extreme, this is a mechanism for [literate testing!](#literate-testing)

 See extended module documentation in [github pages](https://quotapath.github.io/orphic-cypress/) and numerous examples at a [hosted storybook](https://quotapath.github.io/orphic-cypress/storybook/)